 - a date to appear at court (usually within about four weeks).

 If you need immediate protection, you can ask for the magistrate to make an urgent temporary protection order that starts as soon as your application is served on the respondent.
-If you want an urgent temporary protection order, you need to fill out that section on the application form (see the sample form on page 45).
+If you want an urgent temporary protection order, you need to fill out that section on the application form (see the sample form).